 The inspiration for these muffins comes from the strawberry balsamic muffins I used to buy from the Central Market Bakery in Ft.
 Worth.

 Please understand I’m not claiming to have the authentic recipe.
 After much experimentation, this muffin seems to be a good clone.
-No matter, it is delicious on its own merits.
+No matter what, it is delicious on its own merits.

 A few weeks ago, I shared my super quick and easy method for making a strawberry-balsamic sauce using frozen strawberries.
 It has two ingredients and cooks in only 6 minutes.